Patient education: Chronic diarrhea in adults (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Approach to the adult with chronic diarrhea in developed countries
+Approach to the adult with chronic diarrhea in resource-rich settings

 Clinical features and diagnosis of malabsorption